Erythema Annulare Centrifugum

 Epidemiology

-Defining the incidence and the prevalence of erythema annulare centrifugum (EAC) is difficult because the literature mostly consists of case reports and brief reviews.
+Defining the incidence and the prevalence of EAC is difficult because the literature consists mostly of case reports and brief reviews.
 In a review of 24 cases in England, the incidence was reported to be approximately 1 case per 100,000 population per year in a catchment area of 500,000 people.

-Erythema annulare centrifugum (EAC) has been reported in patients from infancy to the ninth decade of life.
+EAC has been reported in patients from infancy to the ninth decade of life.
+No predilection for either sex is apparent.
+Whether any racial predilection exists is not known.

 Prognosis

-The prognosis for erythema annulare centrifugum (EAC) is excellent, except when associated with an underlying malignancy and other systemic disease.
-The mean duration of erythema annulare centrifugum (EAC) is 11 months.
-However, the course has ranged from 4-6 weeks to 34 years (recurrent attacks).
+The prognosis for EAC is excellent, except when it is associated with an underlying malignancy or other systemic disease.
+The mean duration of the condition is 11 months; however, the duration has been reported to range from 4-6 weeks to 34 years (recurrent attacks).
 Most cases require no treatment and resolve spontaneously.
-Others have been reported in association with malignancy, with the eruptions responding to treatment of the underlying neoplasm.
-In those cases, the prognosis is affected by the underlying malignancy.
-Annually recurring erythema annulare centrifugum (AR EAC) was reported in 2015.[34]
+In other cases reported in association with malignancy, the eruptions respond to treatment of the underlying neoplasm, and the prognosis is affected by that of the underlying malignancy.
+Annually recurring EAC (AR EAC) was reported in 2015.[36]
 Treatment of the underlying disorder is effective.
-If associated with pregnancy, it resolves after delivery.
+EAC associated with pregnancy typically resolves after delivery.

 History